israataha/school-menu-app/README.md

 npm run test
 ```

-This will run the tests in the and generate a coverage report in the `coverage` directory and output a coverage summary in the terminal.
+This will run the tests in the terminal and generate a coverage report in the `coverage` directory and output a coverage summary in the terminal.